sanjay-munde/Amazon-Redesign-Mobile/README.md

 # Amazon-Redesign-Mobile
 Redesigned the Amazon mobile homepage UI in a minimalistic way.

-# Amazon Redesign for Mobile

-This repository contains a mobile user interface (UI) redesign for Amazon's web page.
+This repository contains a mobile user interface (UI) redesign for Amazon's home page.

 ## Technologies Used